munix24/lol_analysis/README.txt

 There are 3 REST API endpoints that generate the json data you see in the data folder.
 What is your recomendation to create a database/repository with this data for millions of other users and matches.

+REQUIRED environment variables:
+riotapikey: key used when making API reqs to riot
+sqlconnstr: database connection string.
+If it begins with "server" will default to sql server, if "mongo" will use mongoDB
+sqlusr: user to login to database
+sqlpwd: password to login to database

 tables:
 # summoner#, league_v4, match, match_participant